Bhagavad Gita Chapter 11 Verse 10 Meaning

 What is the main idea of Bhagavad Gita 11.10?

+This verse carries the weight of lived truth.
 With numerous mouths and eyes, with numerous wondrous sights, with numerous divine adornments, with numerous divine weapons uplifted, such a form He showed.
-This verse emphasizes universal form with clarity and purpose.
+In the context of witnessing the totality of creation, preservation, and destruction in the...

 How can I apply Bhagavad Gita 11.10 in daily life?